 (b) As soon as practicable after the Closing and in all events within sixty (60) days after the Closing Date, Gray shall prepare a final statement of the Working Capital Adjustment as of the Effective Time (the "Final Working Capital Statement") and shall submit such Final Working Capital Statement to the Stockholder Representative for review and approval.
 The Final Working Capital Statement shall be certified by an officer of Gray, on behalf of Gray, to be true and complete.
 Gray shall make available to the Stockholder Representative all information reasonably necessary to determine the correct amount of Working Capital Adjustment, including appropriate supporting documents and such other information as may be reasonably requested by the Stockholder Representative.
-The Stockholder Representative (and his authorized representatives) shall have the right to visit the location where Gray has available the supporting documents and other information and other information upon providing reasonable notice to Gray.
+The Stockholder Representative (and his authorized representatives) shall have the right to visit the location where Gray has available the supporting documents and other information during normal business hours to verify and review such documentation and other information upon providing reasonable notice to Gray.
 If the Stockholder Representative disputes the Final Working Capital Statement, he shall so notify Gray within thirty (30) days after receipt of the Final Working Capital Statement setting forth in reasonable detail the basis for any such dispute.
-If the Stockholder Representative notifies Gray that he accepts the Final Working Capital Statement within the thirty (30) day period specified in the preceding sentence, Gray's determination of the Final Working Capital Statement shall be conclusive and binding on the parties upon the expiration of such period.
+If the Stockholder Representative notifies Gray that he accepts the Final Working Capital Statement, or fails to dispute such Final Working Capital Statement within the thirty (30) day period specified in the preceding sentence, Gray's determination of the Final Working Capital Statement shall be conclusive and binding on the parties upon the expiration of such period.